TheAnonymousCrusher/crusher-zshrc/README.md

-# Dotfiles README
+# CRUSHER ZSHRC

-🌌 **Custom Zsh Configuration by TheAnonymousCrusher** – This repository contains a highly customized `.zshrc` file designed to supercharge your Zsh shell experience.
+**Custom Zsh Configuration by TheAnonymousCrusher** – This repository contains a highly customized `.zshrc` file designed to supercharge your Zsh shell experience.
 Inspired by Kali Linux aesthetics, it integrates Oh My Zsh, Powerlevel10k, and a suite of plugins, aliases, functions, and utilities for efficient system management, media handling, development workflows, and hardware monitoring.
 Whether you're a developer, sysadmin, or power user, this setup aims to make your terminal faster, more intuitive, and visually appealing.

 ![Terminal Screenshot](screenshot.png) <!-- Replace with an actual screenshot of the prompt in action for better visualization -->